uclalawcovid19behindbars/historical-data/README.md

 * `Residents.Quarantine`: Cumulative number of incarcerated individuals in quarantine from COVID-19
 * `Staff.Quarantine`: Cumulative number of incarcerated individuals in quarantine from COVID-19
 * `Residents.Active`: Non-cumulative number of incarcerated individuals infected with COVID-19
-* `Residents.Population`: Best facility-level population number available.
-This is historically up-to-date when available (reported by DOCs), and HIFLD population otherwise.
-* `Notes`: Notes created by UCLA Law COVID-19 Behind Bars staff
 * `Residents.Tested`: Cumulative number of incarcerated individuals tested for COVID-19
-* `State`: State where the facility is located
-* `hifld_id`: Homeland Infrastructure Foundation-Level Data ID for each facility
+* `Residents.Population`: Facility-level population reported by DOC websites, when available
 * `Address`: Facility address
+* `Zipcode`: Zipcode where the facility is located
 * `City`: City where the facility is located
-* `Zipcode`: Zipcode where the facility is located
+* `County`: County where the facility is located
 * `Latitude`: Coordinates of facility location
 * `Longitude`: Coordinates of facility location
-* `County`: County where the facility is located
 * `County.FIPS`: County FIPS code for the county where the facility is located
+* `hifld_id`: Homeland Infrastructure Foundation-Level Data ID for each facility
-* `TYPE`: Facility type
+* `TYPE`: Facility type (from HIFLD data)
+* `SECURELVL`: Facility security level (from HIFLD data)
+* `CAPACITY`: Facility capacity (from HIFLD data)
+* `federal_prison_type`: Facility federal prison type (only relevant for federal prison)
-* `hifld_pop`: Facility population from HIFLD.
+* `HIFLD.Population`: Facility population from HIFLD.
 We cannot know what date the population was reported, and so this population should not be relied upon.
 The date at which this population was reported likely varies across facilities.
-* `SECURELVL`: Facility security level
-* `CAPACITY`: Facility capacity from HIFLD
-* `federal_prison_type`: Facility federal prison type (only relevant for federal prison)
 * `Website`: Facility website, if it has one
+* `Notes`: Notes created by UCLA Law COVID-19 Behind Bars staff
 * `Population`: When available, historical population data merged by our team.
 This is historically accurate population.
 See state-specific notes for source.

 ## Citations

 Citations for academic publications and research reports:

+    Sharon Dolovich,
-    Sharon Dolovich, Aaron Littman, Kalind Parish, Grace DiLaura, Chase Hommeyer,  Michael Everett, Hope Johnson, Neal Marquez, and Erika Tykagi.
+     Aaron Littman, Kalind Parish, Grace DiLaura, Chase Hommeyer,  Michael Everett, Hope Johnson, Neal Marquez, and Erika Tykagi.
 UCLA Law Covid-19 Behind Bars Data Project: Jail/Prison Confirmed Cases Dataset [date you downloaded the data].
 UCLA Law, 2020, https://uclacovidbehindbars.org/.

 Citations for media outlets, policy briefs, and online resources: